 - 10 flour tortillas (8 inches), warmed

-- In a 3-qt. slow cooker, combine the first 11 ingredients.
-Cover and cook on high for 4-5 hours or until meat is tender.
+- In a 3-qt. slow cooker, combine all ingredients except tortillas and toppings.
+Cook, covered, on high until meat is tender, 4-5 hours.

 - Shred pork with two forks.
-Place about 1/2 cup pork mixture down the center of each tortilla.
-Serve with toppings if desired.
+Serve in tortillas; top as desired.
 Yield: 10 servings.

 "This was delicious!
 I cooked it on high for 3 hours and the meat was perfect.
 I will admit, since I was running late getting it put together, I omitted the chopped onion and pepper (I added minced onion, I didn't measure it, I just sprinkled a generous amount on top of the meat).
 I also omitted the apricots cuz it sounded odd to me and used a generous helping of garlic powder in place of the garlic cloves (again, I was in a hurry!).
 I used all the other seasonings in the listed amounts."